symphonycms/symphonycms/README.txt

 Symphony is a PHP & MySQL based CMS that utilises XML and XSLT as it's core technologies.
 This repository represents version 2.0 and is considered stable.

-Visit the beta forum at http://overture21.com/forum/
+Visit the forum at http://overture21.com/forum/

 [INSTALLING FROM GIT]